Tax Management India. Com

 X X X X Extracts X X X X

-..... ).
+..... hat Index (Index II).
 A person who wishes to search the registers for arty prior sale, mortgage or charge would necessarily inspect Index 11, which under s.
 55 (3) of the Registration Act is required to contain such particulars mentioned in s.
 21 relating to every such document and memorandum as the Inspector General from time to time directs is that behalf.
 Under s.
 21 description of property and maps or plans have to be mentioned in all non-testamentary documents relating to immoveable property before they are accepted for registration, with further particulars as specified in sub- ss.
 (2) to (4) thereof.
 Under s.
 55(1) there are to be four Indices I to IIV.
 Sub-section (2) provides that Index I shall contain the names and addresses of all persons executing and of all persons claiming under every document entered or memorandum filed in Book No. 1 and Index If shall contain such particulars mentioned in s.
 21 relating to every such document and memorandum as the Inspector General may from time to time direct in that behalf, Under s.
 51(2) in Book I shall be entered or filed all documents or memoranda registered under ss.
-17, 18 and 89 which relate to immoveable property, and are not wills.
-If the pr .....
+17, 18 and 89 which relate to immoveable property, and are n .....

 X X X X Extracts X X X X